opencoff/ebolt/README.md

 ## Features

-- **Hierarchical Path Structure**: Use intuitive paths like "users/profiles/john" with automatic bucket creation
+- **Hierarchical Path Structure**: Use intuitive paths like "users/profiles/john" with automatic bucket creation for the key/value pairs.
-- **Transparent Encryption**: All values are automatically encrypted and decrypted
+- **Transparent Encryption**: All keys & values are encrypted and decrypted with AES-256-GCM.
-- **Key Obfuscation**: Leaf keys are obfuscated while preserving bucket structure for efficient navigation
+- **Key Obfuscation**: The DB path segments are individually encrypted.
-- **Transaction Support**: Full atomic operations with commit/abort capabilities
+- **Transaction Support**: Full atomic operations with commit/rollback capabilities.
-- **Backup Support**: Live, encrypted database backups without interrupting service
+- **Backup Support**: Live, encrypted database backups without interrupting service.
-- **Cross-Platform**: Works on Linux, macOS, and Windows
+- **Cross-Platform**: Works on Linux, macOS, and Windows.

 ## Installation